kwkraus/HOW-AspNetCore-Src/readme.md

-# Session 1: ASP.NET Core Getting Started
+# Session 2: ASP.NET Core Working with Pages

-## This branch contains the source for the Getting Started Session
+## This branch contains the source for the Working with Pages Session